Mountain beaver: Ecology

-Known predators include bobcats, coyotes, cougars, golden eagles, and owls.
+Known predators include bobcats, coyotes, weasels, cougars, golden eagles, and owls.

 Among the parasites of the mountain beaver is the largest flea known, Hystrichopsylla schefferi.
 Females of this flea can be 8 mm long.

 Mountain beavers are considered pests in areas of the Pacific Northwest because of the extensive damage they cause to forest trees due to basal-grinding (removal of bark), branch cutting, or clipping small sapling and seedlings.
 This damage often poses a problem for forest management and reforestation when smaller seedlings are buried or uprooted during mountain beaver feeding and can result in tree deformities, growth suppression, and mortality.
 The United States Forest Service has maintained a program to exterminate the mountain beaver due to beavers causing economic damage to commercial reforestation.
-Damage control measures taken to protect forest trees by controlling the mountain beaver population include trapping, placing toxic baits, and placing physical barriers (e.g. plastic mesh tubes) around the base of an individual tree.
+Damage control measures taken to protect forest trees by controlling the mountain beaver population include trapping, placing toxic baits, and placing physical barriers (e.g., plastic mesh tubes) around the base of an individual tree.

 Breeding

 The breeding season is between January and March, with two or three young born February to April.
 The ovulation period lasts a few weeks and gestation lasts for a month.
 The young are born hairless, pink, and blind.
 They are weaned at 6 to 8 weeks and leave the burrow soon after.
 Lifespans are 5 to 10 years – fairly long for rodents.
 They are not social, though home ranges can overlap.
+While mountain beavers are generally solitary creatures, they may form groups due to suitable habitat and food resources being in a small area; population densities vary widely because of this.